MythTV/extras/miscdocs/NewDeveloper.rst

 To get commit access to the MythTV repos, you will need to send an ssh public key (see below) to: new-developer@mythtv.org

+Your git username will be either your canonical username (see below), or, if that is too long or cumbersome, we can use your requested nickname instead.

 Mail Aliases
 ------------